Top 30 Vegan Food Blogs You Should Follow

 Content Type: Blog, Instagram

 Why We Love Them: EhVegan is #InstagramGoals.
-Their recipes photos are so gorgeous they should be featured in magazines.
+Their recipe photos are so gorgeous they should be featured in magazines.
 In fact, they’ve been blowing up on Instagram because of their smoothie bowls that are 100% #BreakfastInspiration.

 You’ll Like Them If: